 These results suggest that we can indeed interpret our results as implying a positive and significant willingness to pay for brownfield remediation (i.e., a welfare interpretation).
-The fixed effects estimator, which estimates an 11.1% increase in housing values, is smaller than the smallest of the DD-NNM estimator.
+The largest of our fixed effects estimator, which estimates an 11.5% increase in housing values, is similar to the smallest of the statistically significant DD-NNM estimates of 10.2% in 2011 and 10.8% in 2008.
+Compared to the estimates in other years, the larger DD-NNM estimates, which range from 13.2% to 15.2%, are between 16 and 32 percent higher than our largest fixed effect estimate.

 Compared with the results of the fixed effects and DID specifications, these larger estimates suggest that changes in the price function over time may have indeed had the effect of reducing the estimated MWTP.
-Hence, caution must be exercised for assuming time-constant hedonic price functions in policy evaluation if the policy under consideration induces large enough changes such that the population considered before treatment is inherently different from the one after.
+Hence, caution must be exercised for assuming time-constant hedonic price functions in policy evaluation if the policy under consideration induces large enough